adriapujol/meme-generator/README.md

 - use-react-screenshot

-### You can clone/fork the repository and run it with npm start
+### You can clone/fork the repository and npm install and run it with npm start